Noskcaj19/slack-mods-deprecated/README.md

 # Install

-Just run `install.py`
+Just run `python install.py`

-Sadly, it will be uninstalled on every Slack update
+Unfortunately, it will be uninstalled on every Slack update

+# Uninstall

+To uninstall, just run `python install.py -u`